rtrombone/safer-solana/sealevel-tools/README.md

 iterating through entrypoint accounts, account serialization/deserialization (serde), how instruction discriminators should be set, etc.

-The developer should write his program however he wants.
-For example, a developer may want his instruction selectors to be the first 4-bytes of a Keccak256 hash similar to how Solidity for EVM works.
-Or to be consistent with how `anchor-lang` and `spl-discriminator` define discriminators as the first 8-bytes of Sha256 (sha2).
+The developer should write a program without any artificial constraints.
+For example, a developer may want instruction selectors to be the first 4-bytes of a Keccak256 hash similar to how Solidity for EVM works.
+Or to be consistent with how [anchor-lang] and [spl-discriminator] define discriminators as the first 8-bytes of Sha256 (sha2).

 What this crate does not attempt to do is generate an IDL.
-While convenient when using frameworks like `anchor-lang` and `shank` (where a front-end language-agnostic developer can take an IDL and build an SDK using it), these tools are meant to focus on safer program development.
+While convenient when using frameworks like [anchor-lang] and [shank] (where a front-end language-agnostic developer can take an IDL and build an SDK using it), these tools are meant to focus on safer program development.
 Writing instruction builders is trivial, and any time spent trying to resolve headaches having an IDL build using any of these frameworks can be saved by writing custom instruction builders in whichever